geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-09_segmentation_strategies.md

 ## Hands on

-According to the overall Spotlight [LiDAR data handling & more]({{ site.baseurl }}{% link _unit05/unit05-05_best_scripting.md %}){:target="_blank"}.
 It seems to be a good starting point to have a look at Jean-Romain Roussels vignettes and tutorials.
 There are a lot of excellent tutorials on his github pages dealing with tree segmentation and metrics computation:
 * [Segementation and Metrics](https://github.com/Jean-Romain/lidR/wiki/Segment-individual-trees-and-compute-metrics){:target="_blank"}.
 * [Derived metrics at the grid level](https://jean-romain.github.io/lidRbook/aba.html){:target="_blank"}
 * [Derived metrics at the tree level](https://jean-romain.github.io/lidRbook/tba.html){:target="_blank"}